 The Carolina Tiger Beetle is a ferocious predator of many pest insects, so having healthy populations is beneficial.
 As adults, these predatory beetles consume many insects that humans consider a nuisance: spittlebugs, flies, caterpillars, spiders and ants.
 This particular species may be considered a natural turf-protector.
 A study showed it consumes insects that are known to kill the short grass seen on pitches, football fields, and golf courses.The hunting style of this beetle accounts for its 'tiger' moniker.
-Larvae are worm-like creatures and they reside in vertical tunnels, latching themselves onto the side with a hook-like feature on their body.
+Larvae are worm-like creatures and they reside in vertical tunnels, latching onto the side of the burrow with a hook-like feature on their body.
 They wait, with their mighty jaws at the surface of the hole.
-When an insect walks over, a larva quickly clamps its jaws on it, drags it down into the hole, and eats it.
+When an unaware insect walks over it, the larva quickly clamps its jaws on the insect, drags it down into the hole, and eats it.
 To be successful at hiding and hunting, larvae need undisturbed soil or sand.
 Human foot traffic, ATVs, bikes and other off-road vehicles destroy both the burrow and the insect living in it.